• Skip to primary navigation

 4. Your professional networks

 Finally, your freelance colleagues are a fantastic source of information about clients.
-Look through their LinkedIn profiles to see who they’re working for, participate in Facebook groups where people are actively sharing information, and of course—I hope this doesn’t need to be said—be generous with sharing information, too.
+Look through their LinkedIn profiles to see who they’re working with, participate in Facebook groups where people are actively sharing information, and of course—I hope this doesn’t need to be said—be generous with sharing information, too.

 When everyone pools their resources together, it becomes very easy to see where the opportunities are and how you can take advantage of them.

 Recurring income can be a massive boon in a freelance writer’s life, especially if there are creative projects you want to work on that don’t bring in the cash immediately.
-Having clients who repeatedly give you work helps you create time for those projects and achieve greater happiness and satisfaction with your writing.
+Having clients who repeatedly give you work and regular income helps you create time for those projects and achieve greater happiness and satisfaction with your writing.

 This is how you get it.